AEBeneluxNordics/ALONE/README.md

 4.7	Unless otherwise specified, a Participant may not win more than one Prize per Competition and we or the Prize Provider reserve the right to withhold or reclaim any second or subsequent Prize.
 4.8	There is no cash alternative or refund for unavailable portions of the Prize.
 In the unlikely event this prize should become unavailable we reserve the right to substitute for a prize of equal or greater value.
 4.9	It is your responsibility to advise us of any circumstances that may prevent you and/or your companion (if relevant) from participating in any element of the Prize you have been awarded, including but not limited to medical conditions or personal circumstance.
-4.9.1     You agree that A+E Networks will not be liable for any risks or losses which result as a consequence of accepting the Prize or participating in any element of the Prize, where a medical condition or personal circumstance which may prevent participation has not been made clear to A+E Networks before the Prize Draw has taken place.

 5. HOLIDAY PRIZES
 5.1	Holiday Prizes must be taken in accordance with the dates, destinations and number of passengers specified in the individual Competition Rules.
 Holidays are non-transferable and are subject to availability.